Dr Greger’s How Not to Die Cookbook (review)

 - The low carb/keto frame of reference suggests that minimising carbohydrates and maximising fat will lead to optimum health for most people.

-As a doctor, Dr Greger relies on the medical research frame of reference.
+As a doctor, Dr Greger relies heavily on medical research.
 He draws associations between different food properties and health outcomes and tries to develop a system that avoids the qualities of food that he believes to be dangerous.

-While some people suggest that Greger cherry picks the studies and interprets the data to fit his plant-based perspective, the research-based frame of reference is at least a refreshing contrast to the fear-based frame of reference in more militant vegan presentations (e.g. What the Health and Cowspiracy).
+While some people suggest that Greger cherry picks the studies and interprets the data to fit his plant-based perspective, the research-based frame of reference is a refreshing contrast to the fear-based frame of reference in more militant vegan approaches to nutrition (e.g. What the Health and Cowspiracy).

 The Optimising Nutrition framework